 Welcome Event Wed, May 10, 2023 @ 16:00 to 17:00 (CET) – FAU, Martensstraße 3, 91058 Erlangen (Blue Computer Science Tower, 2nd floor, 02.152-113).

 The welcome event will be held in hybrid mode with both online and in-person components.

-We are planning to have an Introduction Blitz on Friday afternoon of our FAU-USI double-degree Our goal is to have an interactive session for all members of the CE/MCS community to associate faces with names and learn some fun facts about fellow attendees (both scientific and not!).
-The agenda for the event is as follows:
+We are planning to have an Introduction Blitz of our FAU-USI double-degree.
+Our goal is to have an interactive session for all members of the CE/MCS community to associate faces with names and learn some fun facts about fellow attendees (both scientific and not!).
+The preliminary agenda for the event is as follows:

-- USI MCS – 10 minute presentation on the program at USI from Prof. Wit
+- USI’s MCS presentation on the MCS program at USI

-- FAU CE – 10 minute presentation on the program at FAU from Profs.
-Zikeli and Schmutterer
+- FAU’s CE presentation on the program at FAU

 The double degree program gives students the opportunity to study at, and receive a degree from two leading universities in Computational Science and Engineering.
 This offers a number of distinct advantages: